 The report shows an increase in medicines for children in many therapeutic areas in the last ten years, most notably in rheumatology and infectious diseases.
 However, it also shows that little progress has been made in diseases that only affect children or where the disease shows biological differences between adults and children, particularly rare diseases.

-As a next step, the Commission and EMA and its PDCO will develop an action plan to improve the implementation of the Regulation.
+As a next step, the Commission and EMA and its PDCO have developed an action plan to improve the implementation of the Regulation.

 The ten-year report takes into account an EMA/PDCO report on experience with implementing the Regulation and a study on its impact.
 The Commission also held a public consultation on the report to get stakeholder feedback in 2016.